-This mixed-methods study includes multiple family members’ perspectives on father-teen sexuality communication, and initial assessment of feasibility and acceptability of father-teen intervention.
+This mixed-methods study includes multiple family members’ perspectives on father-teen sexuality communication and an initial assessment of the feasibility and acceptability of a father-teen intervention.
 The study applies an established conceptual model of mother-teen sexuality communication to fathers.
-It involves three aims: 1) assess under what conditions father-teen sexuality communication is associated with teen sexual behaviors, 2) investigate contexts of fathers’ direct and indirect sexuality communication and initial feasibility of father-teen intervention, and 3) triangulate fathers’, teens’, and second parents’ perceptions of father-teen sexuality communication.
+It involves three aims: 1) assess under what conditions father-teen sexuality communication is associated with teen sexual behaviors, 2) investigate contexts of fathers’ direct and indirect sexuality communication and initial feasibility of a father-teen intervention, and 3) triangulate fathers’, teens’, and second parents’ perceptions of father-teen sexuality communication.
 The study is part of the Family, Sexuality, and Communication research initiative at WCW.

-This work is significant because it assesses under what conditions father-teen sexuality communication predicts teens’ sexual health, and because it involves in-depth assessment of this communication from multiple perspectives.
-This study contributes to public health by guiding programs regarding 1) the conditions of communication which can support teens’ health, 2) fathers’ and their families’ perceptions of barriers to and supports for father-teen communication, and 3) preliminary feasibility and acceptability of intervention development.
-Its innovation lies in a triangulation approach which integrates multiple family members’ perspectives on father-teen sexuality communication and in its inclusion of fathers who do not talk with teens about sex.
-This project will fill key knowledge gaps in father-teen communication to enable the development of an intervention.
+This work is significant because it assesses under what conditions father-teen sexuality communication predicts teens’ sexual health, and because it involves an in-depth assessment of this communication from multiple perspectives.
+This study contributes to public health by 1) identifying the conditions of communication which can support teens’ health, 2) identifying fathers’ and their families’ perceptions of barriers to and supports for father-teen communication, and 3) assessing the feasibility and acceptability of a father-teen intervention to support healthy conversations about sex and relationships.
+Its innovation lies in a triangulation approach, which integrates multiple family members’ perspectives on father-teen sexuality communication and in its inclusion of fathers who do not talk with teens about sex.

 This project was supported by the Eunice Kennedy Shriver National Institute Of Child Health & Human Development of the National Institutes of Health under Award Number R21HD100807.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.